Skip to content

 Client-side

-Assuming the initial payment succeeds, the state of the subscription is active and requires no further action.
+When the initial payment succeeds, the status of the subscription is active and requires no further action.
 When payments fail, the status changes to the Subscription status configured in your automatic collection settings.
-Notify the customer upon failure and charge them with a different payment method.
+Notify the customer after a failure and charge them with a different payment method.

 Note